Whole life insurance: How it works

 "Buying term is like renting your insurance," says Berlin.
 "You don't build up any residual value.
 Whole life is like owning a home — you build up equity."

-Berlin cautions against buying term life insurance just because it's low cost life insurance.
+Berlin cautions against buying term life insurance just because it's low-cost life insurance.

 "When you're 35 you think that 20 years is a long time, but life doesn't always work out like you think," he says.
 "People who buy permanent insurance understand the value of what they're providing to their family."
-For more on how cash value works and what you can do with it, see cash value in life insurance: What's it worth to you?

-If you decide that a permanent life policy is right for you but feel you're currently unable to afford the premiums for the face value you desire, Berlin recommends buying as much whole life as you can afford and filling in the rest of your face amount with term life.
+If you decide that a whole life policy is right for you but feel you're unable to afford the premiums for the face value you desire, Berlin recommends buying as much whole life as you can afford and filling in the rest of your face amount with term life.
 Later, you can convert your term life policy to whole life.

 For the wealthy with large estates, putting a whole life policy into a trust is a way to pay estate taxes when they die.